The Curriculum Center for Family and Consumer Sciences

 Q: What topics/information is covered on the FCS exam?

 A: The Family and Consumer Sciences Certified Composite Examination is comprised of questions relevant to all 8 Standards.
-The FCS – Human Development & Family Studies Specialist Examination, or "HDFS Examination," is comprised of questions relevant to Standards 1, 2, and 3.
-The FCS – Hospitality, Nutrition, & Food Science Specialist Examination, or "HNFS Examination, is comprised of questions relevant to Standards 1, 4, and 5.
+The FCS – Human Development and Family Studies Specialist Examination, or "HDFS Examination," is comprised of questions relevant to Standards 1, 2, and 3.
+The FCS – Hospitality, Nutrition, and Food Science Specialist Examination, or "HNFS Examination, is comprised of questions relevant to Standards 1, 4, and 5.